apham15/Anh-Andrew-Pham.github.io/index.md

 * Logistic Regresison is the best model that fit in this dataset because it bring the highest accuracy score with the lowest log loss
-* Tuning model, the best parameters set fo Logistic Regression is ```lr__C: 100.0, 	lr__penalty: 'none', lr__solver: 'saga'``` b.2 Clustring the top words with K-mean
+* Tuning model, the best parameters set fo Logistic Regression is ```lr__C: 100.0, 	lr__penalty: 'none', lr__solver: 'saga'```

+b.2 Clustering the top words with K-mean
 * The best number of cluster is 3 with the highest Silhoutte Score is 0.002
 * Top 10 words are ['strong', 'br', 'cup coffee', 'tea',  'taste',  'like', 'cups', 'flavor', 'coffee', 'love', 'one', 'food', 'good', 'cup', 'great', 'bold', 'br br', 'product']